-In response to evaluations from previous activity participants, focused education blocks were developed to cover the following topics: Cardiology, Osteopathic Manipulative Medicine (OMM)/Pain, Infectious Disease, Primary Care Topics, Psychiatry and Geriatrics/Palliative Care.
+In response to evaluations from previous activity participants, focused education blocks were developed to cover the following topics: Cardiology, OB GYN / Pediatrics, Family Medicine/Psychiatry and Pain Management/OMM.
 Lecturing faculty were chosen based on their clinical research, thorough experience, and clinical distinction in their respective fields.
 This series will assemble a prominent group of physicians to discover convenient, current recommendations and protocols and advances in treatments in each of the chosen focus areas.

 UPON COMPLETION OF THIS SERIES, PARTICIPANTS SHOULD BE ABLE TO:

-- Evaluate new guidelines on the management of patients with cardiovascular disease.
+- Evaluate guidelines on the management of patients with cardiovascular disease

-- Discuss new treatments and information on the clinical management of infectious diseases.
+- Discuss new treatments and information on cardiovascular management of hypertension and diabetes

-PLEASE NOTE that the dates for the current AOA CME cycle started January 1, 2013 and end December 31, 2015.
-AOA members are required to obtain 120 credit hours in a three year cycle, with at least 30 credits in Category 1A.
+PLEASE NOTE that the dates for the current AOA CME cycle started January 1, 2016 and end December 31, 2018.
+AOA members are required to obtain 120 credit hours in a three year cycle, with at least 30 credits in Category 1-A.

 METHOD OF PARTICIPATION:

-For successful completion of activity and subsequent awarding of credits, individuals are required to participate in the entire activity session and complete an activity evaluation as well as an attestation form.
+For successful completion of activity and subsequent awarding of credits, individuals are required to participate in the entire activity session and complete an attestation form, as well as an activity evaluation form.

-Osteopathic physicians may earn up to 30.5 percent of their Category 1A requirement from interactive internet CME (i.e., up to nine Category 1A CME credits for members with a requirement of thirty Category 1A credits.)
-To receive credit for interactive internet CME, osteopathic physicians must complete a CME quiz with a passing grade of 70.
+Osteopathic physicians may earn up to 15 credits of their Category 1-A requirement from interactive internet CME, e.g., live programs per CME Cycle.
+To receive credit for interactive internet CME, osteopathic physicians must complete a CME pre-test and post-test.
+The post-test must have a passing grade of 70.